 Section 12 (2) and Approved Clinician Induction course

 We have been collaborating with Section 12(2) Mental Health Act 1983 and Approved Clinicians Approvals Panel Chairs in England to produce a Section 12(2) and Approved Clinician induction course that can be delivered online.

 We are delighted to announce that our initial proposal has been received positively and are now working hard on the content.
 The plan is to deliver this in time for all those trainees entering ST4 in August to gain Section 12 (2) approval before they start work.
-If you are interested in attending the course please get in touch with us by filling out this form as we need to know the numbers for the live webinars that will be an essential part of the course.

 The College in Scotland has worked to ensure that NHS Education for Scotland (NES) develops virtual Approved Medical Practitioner (AMP) training and has now been informed that development of virtual AMP training is a priority and should be available by the summer.

 Members in Northern Ireland can continue to access online training for the MH legislation as usual and have been informed via updates by the College in Northern Ireland.